Integrating Microsoft Teams into the WebMail Calendar

 Via WebAdmin

-Since the Teams connector is already defined, the only parameters left, are the clientId and the clientSecret.
+Since the Teams connector is already defined for the consumers application type, the only parameters left are the clientId and the clientSecret.

 Enable the connector and save the configuration.